docker/labs/dockercon-us/docker-orchestration/README.md

 Perform the following steps from **v112node0**.

-1. Login with your Docker ID.
+1. Login to Docker Hub with your Docker ID.

    ```bash
    labuser@v112node0:~/cats$ docker login